When should you book a holiday for 2021?

 Cathy Winston, Travel Editor at the Jewish Chronicle

-“As this year has shown, making predictions is a risky business – and the same goes for planning a 2021 holiday: you’ve got to resign yourself to a bit of risk whether you book now, to get beat the rush, or wait until the last minute when the situation is clearer.
+“As 2020 has shown, making predictions is a risky business – and the same goes for planning a 2021 holiday: you’ve got to resign yourself to a bit of risk whether you book now, to get beat the rush, or wait until the last minute when the situation is clearer.

 “With the industry keen to reassure travellers and tempt people back, you’re actually in a stronger position than normal if you book in advance.”Cathy Winston, The Jewish Chronicle

 “Along with some great deals, more accommodation is offering free cancellation or date changes, a lot of package holidays (which already have ATOL protection) are doing the same, plus very low deposits – some companies are even letting you transfer bookings to other people if you’re unable to go.

 “If you can’t face the idea of cancelled plans and insurance claims, I’d only wait if you’re prepared to be flexible – and consider arranging a UK trip with free cancellation so you’ve got a Plan B to fall back on.

 “Demand for staycations may not be as high in 2021 if restrictions ease, but with many deciding not to take the risk, there’s still likely to be more limited choice for a last-minute escape to popular holiday spots during school holidays.